anoma/namada/documentation/specs/src/economics/proof-of-stake/cubic-slashing.md

         return slash_rate
 ``` -->

-As a function, it can be drawn as:
 ```rust
 // Infraction type, where inner field is the slash rate for the type enum Infraction {